Dero1014/NoQ/README.md

 ### QR scanner
 The QR scanner will scan QR from user to log them into the system, this saves on time for looking for an establishment and service is the user is already there.

+## Can I use this for my own projects/establishments?
+Feel free to try, this is a student project with only a month or two in the making so everything is very barebone.
+You would have to make your own SQL and server to get it up and running, and as the website doesn't contain any unique UI elements you would have to add something to the design of the website.

+## Will there be updates?
+At the moment this repo is closed, unless you want to updated it on your own.
+I plan somewhere in the future making a modular and up to date version so it can be used anywhere with minimal effort of integration.